core-infra-svcs/dashboard-api-go/client/docs/ConfigureApi.md

 ## UpdateNetworkWirelessSsidTrafficShapingRules

-> map[string]interface{} UpdateNetworkWirelessSsidTrafficShapingRules(ctx, networkId, number).UpdateNetworkWirelessSsidTrafficShapingRules(updateNetworkWirelessSsidTrafficShapingRules).Execute()
+> InlineResponse200112 UpdateNetworkWirelessSsidTrafficShapingRules(ctx, networkId, number).UpdateNetworkWirelessSsidTrafficShapingRules(updateNetworkWirelessSsidTrafficShapingRules).Execute()

-Update the traffic shaping settings for an SSID on an MR network
+Update the traffic shaping rules for an SSID on an MR network.